aaron25484/DrinkQuest/README.md

 ## Future Improvements

-I would like to expand the possibilities of the search engine by adding more fields of exploration for the user, such as searching by repository name or tech stack used.
+I would like to expand the possibilities of the search engine by adding more fields of exploration for the user.
 Also I would like to have a Favourites section so the users could save the ones that they like the most.
 Also, I would like to improve the style of the application and give it a modern touch.

 # Have fun with DrinkQuest!!!